thompsonemerson/create-inferno-app/packages/inferno-scripts/template/README.md

 }
 ```

-**This is not required for React** but many people find this feature convenient.
+**This is not required for Inferno** but many people find this feature convenient.
 You can read about the benefits of this approach [here](https://medium.com/seek-ui-engineering/block-element-modifying-your-javascript-components-d7f99fcab52b).
 However you should be aware that this makes your code less portable to other build tools and environments than Webpack.

 In development, expressing dependencies this way allows your styles to be reloaded on the fly as you edit them.
 In production, all CSS files will be concatenated into a single minified `.css` file in the build output.